Invoice Data Capture:

 3. Optical Character Recognition (OCR): OCR technology is applied to the digital images to convert the text into machine-readable data.

-4. Data Extraction: Advanced software identifies and extracts key data fields from the invoice.
-This may include vendor name, invoice date, invoice number, line items, quantities, prices, totals, and payment terms.
+4. Data Extraction: Advanced software extracts key fields and line items.
+This may include vendor name, invoice date, invoice number, quantities, prices, taxes, totals, and payment terms.

-5. Validation: The extracted data is validated against predefined rules and existing data to ensure accuracy.
+5. Invoice validation: Extracted data is validated against rules and master data to ensure accuracy (required fields, math checks, tax logic, duplicate detection).
 Discrepancies are flagged for review.

 6. Integration: The validated data is then integrated into the organization’s accounting or Enterprise Resource Planning (ERP) system for further processing, approval, and payment.